dlukens/MHPolyPads/README.md

 # MHPolyPads
-Parametric design of underwater foundation pads
+Parametric design of underwater foundation pads using ParaPy for MHPoly.

+Created by Efe Kulaksizoglu and Diego Lukens.